 Air quality and greenhouse gas emissions.
 Since the 1990s, the City has made substantial progress in improving local air quality and reducing greenhouse gas emissions.
 Despite these improvements, there is still a high level of particulate matter and toxic air contaminants due to agricultural and industrial operations.
 Climate events, including the spread of wildfire smoke, may cause air quality conditions to change over the long-term.
 In addition, the City has limited existing policies or plans to further reduce greenhouse emissions to meet statewide targets.
-Adopting and implementing robust climate policies, including strategies for cleaner transportation and energy systems, will enable the City to decrease air pollutants and greenhouse gas emissions to meet State goals and support public health.
+Adopting and implementing robust climate policies, including strategies for cleaner transportation and energy systems, will enable the City to decrease air pollutants and greenhouse gas emissions to meet sState goals and support public health.

 Historic, cultural, and tribal resource protection.
-Santa Maria is committed to preserving its architectural, cultural, and archaeological heritage.
-These resources illustrate the diverse history and community identity of the city and region.
+Santa Maria is committed to preserving its architectural, cultural, and archaeological heritage. ~~The city contains a variety of historic and cultural landmarks and significant archaeological and tribal sites.~~ These resources illustrate the diverse history and community identity of the city and region.
 However, over time, development and physical deterioration of aging structures have challenged the continued preservation of these resources.
 By establishing flexible development standards, fostering collaboration with tribal communities, and promoting awareness of the local cultural heritage, the City can continue to preserve these resources while also accommodating future growth.